bmeg/ophion/README.md

 ### state

-Mark and select work together to keep track of state during traversals:
+Mark and select work together to keep track of state during traversals, whereas gather does multiple queries at once:

 * mark
 * select
+* gather

 ### filters